 The year was 1967.
 Fresh out of high school Terry Forrest was looking for a temporary summer job to earn some money.
 Hearing that a company in his neighborhood was looking for employees, he applied and got hired to be their driver.
 One day after his deliveries, he was approached by none other than Bob Abt, telling him he should get himself a white t-shirt and a tie so he could hit the sales floor the next day.

 Fast forward to 2010.
 Terry has spent the last 43 years working for the Abt family and is currently the longest working employee outside of Bob Abt.
-Through these years Terry has amassed a large group of friends and colleagues, some of which even began as his customers.
+Through these years Terry has amassed a large group of friends and colleagues, some of whom even began as his customers.
 When I first approached him about writing a story about him, he looked at me through his veteran blue eyes with some uncertainty.

 “Is this gonna be on that Facebook?” he asked, while shuffling his papers.